acoursey3/transformers-project/README.md

 ## Code Demo

+See the file "demo.ipynb" for the code demo.

 ## Model Card
 The model card is stored in the [modelcard.md](modelcard.md) file.
 Please carefully read this model card before attempting to use our pretrained models.